Pythm/ElectricalPriceCalc/README.md

 ## 📦 Dependencies

+Install the required packages using `requirements.txt`

+- If you run Appdaemon as a Addon in HA you'll have to specify the python packages manually in configuration in the Addon and restart Appdaemon.

-Install the required packages using `requirements.txt` if your Appdaemon install method does not handle requirements automatically:
+- If your Appdaemon install method does not handle requirements automatically:

 ```bash
 pip install -r requirements.txt